irene-tang/fixasc/README.md

 # Limerick1 workspace

-Technical elements of a cognitive psychology thesis work to be submitted to the [faculty](https://www.swarthmore.edu/psychology/faculty-staff) of the [Department of Psychology](https://www.swarthmore.edu/psychology) at [Swarthmore College](swarthmore.edu) in April 2019 in partial fulfillment for the degree of Bachelor of Arts.
+Technical elements of a cognitive psychology thesis work to be submitted to the [faculty](https://www.swarthmore.edu/psychology/faculty-staff) of the [Department of Psychology](https://www.swarthmore.edu/psychology) at [Swarthmore College](swarthmore.edu) in May 2019 in partial fulfillment for the degree of Bachelor of Arts.

 ## Table of Contents
 * [Background / Abstract [draft]](#background-/-abstract)